talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 <a name="getCustomerInventory"></a>
 # **getCustomerInventory**
-> CustomerInventory getCustomerInventory(integrationId, profile, referrals)
+> CustomerInventory getCustomerInventory(integrationId, profile, referrals, coupons)

 Get an inventory of all data associated with a specific customer profile.

 Get information regarding entities referencing this customer profile&#39;s integrationId.
-Currently we support customer profile information and referral codes.
-In the future, this will be expanded with coupon codes and loyalty points.
+Currently we support customer profile information, referral codes and reserved coupons.
+In the future, this will be expanded with loyalty points.

 ### Example
 ```java